hcsubser/Blender-AppImage/README.md

 ```

 ## Note
-This is an unofficial AppImage of Blender
+This is an unofficial AppImage of Blender.
 Here is the link to the official page: https://www.blender.org/
 there you can find official releases of Blender for Linux (packed
 in a .tar.gz archive), Windows and MacOS as well as the source